Pressured by party, Trump signs Republican loyalty pledge

 “It reflects a lot of behind the scenes work,” an RNC official said.

-Priebus announced in a statement later on Thursday that all 17 Republican candidates had agreed to the pledge.

-Trump may also have been reacting to goading from rival Jeb Bush, who this week released a video accusing him of being a Democrat in disguise and holding liberal positions on abortion rights, taxes and healthcare.
+Trump may also have been reacting to goading from rival Jeb Bush who this week released a video accusing him of being a Democrat in disguise and holding liberal positions on abortion rights, tax and healthcare.

 Almost two months after reaching the top of opinion polls among Republicans, Trump has come under sustained fire for the first time from Bush, the former governor of Florida.

-Reuters/Ipsos polling showed Trump with support among nearly 31 percent of self-identified Republicans as of Tuesday, with Bush at nearly 12 percent, behind former neurosurgeon Ben Carson. bit.ly/1hWTSGh
+Reuters/Ipsos polling shows Trump with support among nearly 31 percent of self-identified Republicans as of Sept.
+1, with Bush at nearly 12 percent, behind former neurosurgeon Ben Carson. bit.ly/1hWTSGh

 Trump fired a salvo back on Thursday in a fight with Bush over immigrants and the role of English.